Gov. Ivey awards over $3 million for weatherization assistance

-Gov. Ivey awards grants to aid crime victims in Alabama
+Gov. Ivey awards grants to help six Alabama cities lower energy costs

-Gov. Ivey awards grants to assist sexual assault victims in Alabama
+Gov. Ivey awards $1.4 million to improve recreation at several locations in Alabama

 Kenneth W. Boswell, Director